Travel changes your outlook on life

-Below different trips are outlined which, in most cases, can be scheduled for the periods that we plan to be in Turkey.
+Below is a description of a Turkish Coast trip with some possible variations following.
+In most cases, these trips can be scheduled for either of the periods each year that we plan to be in Turkey.
 Generally we sail in The Dodecanese Islands during the summer months, the Turkish coast in spring to early summer and towards the end of August or "Indian Summer" to mid-September and occasionally, October, when weather conditions are optimum for the Turkish coast.

 The "Yachting Experience" Cruise

 an example itinerary along the Turquoise Coast of Turkey

 Here in Turkey we have some lovely ports to go to.
 Some people prefer the "yachting life," of staying in well organized larger marinas rather than sailing to more isolated areas, or anchoring out, and this would be the cruise for them.
 Most days we will do light sailing for three to four hours and then return to the marina, where there are pubs and restaurants, shopping and great showers a short distance from your berth.

 On this cruise we will spend most evenings in organized marinas.

 Netsel Marina in Marmaris is most likely the best within a 500 mile radius, and rivals the very posh marinas in Italy and France.
 The pretty harbor has many shops and restaurants right within the confines of the marina.

 Our favorite pub is here overlooking the harbor, simply called "The English Pub."
 It has been our favorite watering hole for years.
 We have spent many an evening watching the light fade over the bobbing yachts against the backdrop of the spectacular mountains ringing the Marmaris bay.

 You have a choice of restaurants for your evening meal, or you can dine at the pub.

 On your first day here, we will take a short "shakedown" cruise out in the bay.
 The wide bay is great for an afternoon sail and the winds are almost always favorable.